RunReveal

 • Update status promptly: Move from openinvestigatingclosed as work progresses

-• Document resolution: Always provide resolution details when closing
+• Document resolution: Provide resolution details when closing for future reference

 Artifact Management